Nooberieno/DnD-Homebrew/Gojo's Guide to Cursing/subclasses/Heavenly Restricted Fighter.md

 At 3rd level, you forgo all forms of magic and supernatural power in exchange for unparalleled physical attributes.

-_if you multiclass in this class and a spellcasting class, you can choose to reinvest your levels into a non spellcasting class, with the only exception being [[Way of the Curse Monk]], if you decide to keep your levels in a spellcasting class accepting this Martial Archetype means that if you try to cast a spell it **will automatically fail**.
+_if you multiclass in this class and a spellcasting class, you can choose to reinvest your levels into a non spellcasting class, if you decide to keep your levels in a spellcasting class accepting this Martial Archetype means that if you try to cast a spell it **will automatically fail**.
 If your race grants spells or cantrips you lose access to them, instead you may increase your Strength, Constitution or Dexterity by 1 even above 20_

 You gain the following benefits: